zynga/gravity/README.md

 scripts), and potentially simpler integration by the developer integrating your component.
 Gravity was specifically designed to ease this process.

-In your code project, define a JSON file called gravity.map:
+In your code project, define a JSON file called `gravity.map`:

 	{
 		"final.js": [